Cthede11/playify/README.md

 *   Support the project to help cover hosting costs and encourage development:
     *   Become a Patron on [Patreon](https://patreon.com/Playify) for special perks and to show your ongoing support!
     *   [Donate via PayPal](https://www.paypal.com/paypalme/alanmussot1) for a one-time contribution.

+<a id="fork-attribution"></a>
+## (✿◕‿◕) Fork & Attribution

+This repository is a fork of the original Playify project created and maintained by [alan7383](https://github.com/alan7383).
+I am forking and building on their work adding packaging, Windows tooling, and other improvements to make self-hosting easier.
+The core bot and original implementation remain the work of the original author.

+If you'd like to report issues, contribute, or reference the upstream project, please also check the original repository at `https://github.com/alan7383/playify`.

 <a id="license"></a>
 ## (＾ω＾) License